Buzet dialect

-Prosodical system diverges from that of other Chakavian speeches (having lost, for example, the difference between long a short accented vowels).
+The prosodical system diverges from that of other Chakavian speeches (having lost, for example, the difference between long and short accented vowels).
 Another unusual feature is the usage of Kajkavian interrogative pronoun kaj "what", instead of the usual Chakavian ča.

 As far as the division of Chakavian dialects in Southeastern and Northwestern is concerned, Buzet dialect belongs to Northwestern Chakavian.
 The Buzet dialect can be divided into two sub-dialects, Northern (majority) and Southern (minority).